Air Defence Cadet Corps

 The Air Defence Cadet Corps was a volunteer youth organisation in the United Kingdom, preparing young people for military aviation.
 Founded in 1938, it was replaced in 1941 by the Air Training Corps.

 Establishment

-In 1938, Air Commodore Chamier's plan to form an Air Defence Cadet Corps (ADCC) came to fruition.
+In January 1938, Air Commodore Chamier's plan to form an Air Defence Cadet Corps (ADCC) came to fruition.
 His idea was to attract and train young men who had an interest in aviation, from all over the country.
 He planned to set up squadrons of young cadets in as many towns and cities as possible, and ask local people to organise and run them.

 Air Commodore Chamier's idea seemed to capture the mood of the British people at the time.
 In their eagerness to help the nation in preparation for war, young men rushed to join the Corps in their thousands.
 The cadets were asked to pay a weekly subscription of 3d (around 77.5p in 2016).